 Saicho was completely at a loss, he sent his disciples to Kukai and intended to learn its secrets from his own disciples.
 While all of his disciples returned to Saicho, there was only one and his favorite disciple Taihan didn’t come back.
 He sent a letter to Taihan asking him come back for heaven’s sake, which never did.

 In 810, Kukai emerged as a public figure when he was appointed the administrative head of Todai-ji Temple, the central temple in Nara and the head of the Sogo (Office of Priestly Affairs), which is the top of all the monks.

 Kukai was considered to be one of the three great calligraphers at the time.
-Other two were Emperor Saga and Tachibana no Hayanari who also studied with Kukai in Tang China.
+The other two were Emperor Saga and Tachibana no Hayanari, who also studied with Kukai in Tang China.